SirYodah/NieR_Android_Theme/README.md

 * "R-ToShow": This is used to determine which window to show on the right screen.
 I wouldn't touch this, as you could break the right screen.

+* "unlock": The formula that determines when the phone is unlocked if "Tasker?" is on.
+Does nothing if "Tasker?" is off.
+Changing this will break the unlock animation if you have "Tasker?" set to on, however I guess you could set it to be 1 if you'd rather never see the unlock animations.

 * "u-frame", "u-done", and "u-fcount": These control aspects of the unlock animation.
 These shouldn't be touched, unless you want the animation itself to play slower or faster, in which case you can safetly change u-frame.

 * "L-delay", "M-delay", and "R-delay": I only created these to make testing the top menu unlock animation easier.
 Fairly unnecessary, and they shouldn't need to be changed.

 * "Font": Well it's the font used.
 Unless you want the theme to not look at all like what it's supposed to, don't change this.

 * "Dark", "Medium", "Light", and "Backgrnd": These are the colors used.
-I wouldn't advise changing them, but be my guest if you want to.
+The theme fully supports changing these colors, all items and images will update to reflect the new color.
+This can be useful if your phone's screen is calibrated incorrectly, causing the theme's colors to look wrong.
+I'll go more in-depth on this later in readme.

 * IMPORTANT SHIT BEGINS HERE